chiragkyal/ansible-runner-http/README.md

 ## Troubleshooting

-### "Connection refused" errors
+### HTTP-specific Issues

+**"Connection refused" errors**
 - Make sure the HTTP server is running first
 - Check that you're using the correct port (8080)
 - Verify the URL in your configuration

+**No events received**
+- Verify HTTP server is listening
+- Check the URL configuration matches
+- Look for error messages in ansible-runner output

+### Unix Socket-specific Issues

+**"No such file or directory" errors**
+- Make sure the Unix socket server is running first
+- Check that the socket path exists: `ls -la /tmp/ansible-runner.sock`
+- Verify you have permissions to access the socket

+**"Permission denied" errors**
+- Check socket file permissions: `ls -la /tmp/ansible-runner.sock`
+- Ensure the socket directory is writable
+- Try using a different socket path (e.g., in your home directory)

+**Socket path in use**
+- Kill any previous server instances
+- Remove the socket file manually: `rm /tmp/ansible-runner.sock`
+- Restart the Unix socket server

+### General Issues

-### "Plugin not found" errors
+**"Plugin not found" errors**
 - Ensure the HTTP plugin is installed: `pip list | grep ansible-runner-http`
 - Check virtual environment is activated
 - If using the alternative setup method, verify you copied all example files correctly

-### No events received
+**Events not formatted correctly**
+- Check that the Content-Type header is set to `application/json`
-- Verify HTTP server is listening
+- Verify the server is receiving valid JSON data
-- Check the URL configuration matches
-- Look for error messages in ansible-runner output

 ## Understanding the Architecture